benbpyle/eks-dapr-nestjs/blog.md

       enabled: true
 ```

-Now let's make this happen by running the below commands.
-I need to install the EBS CSI Driver so that I can have the necassary persistent storage that Dapr requires.
-And remember, first grab the CLI if you don't have it installed.
+Let's implement this **distributed tracing setup** by executing the commands below.
+The **EBS CSI Driver** is essential for providing the persistent storage that **Dapr's scheduler component** requires for state management.
+Remember to install the **Dapr CLI** first if you haven't already done so.

 ```bash
 # Install EBS CSI driver addon